 - A fever that’s the result of a virus or a bacterial infection can cause febrile seizures.
 Roseola is the most common cause of febrile seizures.

-- Risk factors, such as having family members who have had febrile seizures, will put a child at a higher risk for having them.
+- Risk factors, such as having family members who’ve had febrile seizures, will increase your child’s chance of having them.

 While febrile seizures often don’t cause any lasting issues, there are important steps to take when your child has one.

 Always contact a doctor or medical professional in the emergency department immediately following a seizure.
 The doctor will want to make sure your child doesn’t have meningitis, which can be serious.
-This is especially true for children less than 1 year of age.
+This is especially true for children under 1 year of age.

 While your child is having a febrile seizure:

-- don’t restrict the movement of the convulsions or twitching
+- Don’t restrict the movement of the convulsions or shaking.

-- remove or move any objects that might harm them during the convulsions (furniture, sharp items, etc.)
+- Move any objects that might harm them during the convulsions (furniture, sharp items, etc.).

 Hospitalization is only required if your child has a more serious infection that needs to be treated.
 The majority of children don’t need any medication for a febrile seizure.

 Treatment of recurrent febrile seizures includes all of the above plus taking a dose of diazepam (Valium) gel that’s administered rectally.
 You can be taught to give the treatment at home if your child has recurrent febrile seizures.
 Note that this medication can only be prescribed to your child by a doctor.